 1. Find just ten minutes a day

 It’s proven that just ten minutes of reading can aid literacy development and enhance their vocabulary.
-Kayleigh Baldwin practises this daily with her family, ‘Every night we read 10 minutes before bed’.
+Kayleigh Baldwin practises this daily with her family, ‘Every night we read for ten minutes before bed’.

 2. Use car time

 Audiobooks are a great way to absorb a story on the go.
 Sarah McCall routinely listens when she is driving.
 ‘We listen often when we are driving too.
 We like a mix of reading books and making up stories.’
 If they prefer physical books, keep some in the backseat to occupy them during the journey.
 ‘We always have books in the car for journeys’, says Angela Lewis.

 3. When you don’t have books to hand, get inventive